nielsgl/gatsby-starter-kit/content/blog/hello-world/index.md

 ---
 title: "Hello, World!"
+date: "2015-05-01T22:12:03.284Z"
-description: This is an optional description for SEO and Open Graph purposes, rather than the default generated excerpt.
+description: "This is an optional description for SEO and Open Graph purposes, rather than the default generated excerpt."
 ---

 # Hello, World!
 (Again)